Enjoy a More Youthful Face by Smoothing Wrinkles Caused by Facial Movements at Chicago’s Iteld Plastic Surgery

 People with certain allergies and conditions should avoid getting BOTOX®, but these specifics will be discussed at a personal consultation.
 For some patients, a different neuromodulator—Dysport®, Xeomin®, or Jeuveau™, or one of the newer products, some of which are expected as soon as 2021—may be recommended.

 Brides, in particular, make good candidates for BOTOX®, as the treatment can be done in the weeks before the wedding and requires no recuperation or downtime afterward.
 Treatments are so quick, they can easily be scheduled between dress fittings and visits to the florist.

 How Do I Prepare for BOTOX®?

 It usually takes just a few minutes for a BOTOX® procedure to be completed.
-Injections can be done during your lunch break, and most patients are able to resume their regular daily activities—but if you want to use BOTOX® as an excuse to bow out of dinner with your in-laws later, we won’t stop you.
+Injections can be done during your lunch break, and most patients are able to resume their regular daily activities without needing to take any time away from work—but if you want to use BOTOX® as an excuse to bow out of dinner with your in-laws later, we won’t stop you.

 MEET LAWRENCE ITELD, M.D.